International Women’s Day Email Inspiration & Best Examples To Follow

 Make the topic clear from the get-go with holiday subject lines

-When creating an International Women’s Day campaign, make sure that the overall theme of your email is obvious.
-You can include “International Women’s Day” or “The 8th of March” in your email subject line so that the interested audience could notice it straight away.
-Add emojis to your subject line to make the email stand out in subscribers’ inboxes.
+When creating an IWD campaign, make sure that the overall theme of your email is obvious.
+Include phrases like “International Women’s Day” or “The 8th of March” in the email subject line so your audience can spot it right away.
+If you add emojis, your email will stand out in subscribers’ inboxes.

 Here are the examples of catchy subject lines to get inspired by: